 This is common for municipal projects to utilize, so that the project can be built large enough for many users, even though some may not participate during the first few years.
 It provides funds for the structures to be built and in place when the resident is in need, at a later time.
-This fee will not exceed 50% of an EDU and will only be used to pay on the debt for construction of the system.
+This fee will be used to pay on the debt for construction of the system.
 If it is needed and is to be required of LSD residents, it would not go into effect until one year after the connected residents begin use.

 EDU stands for Equivalent Dwelling Unit.
 The anticipated cost of an EDU, in year one, is $635.00.
 This will cover the use of the treatment facility, a routine pumping of one's septic tank, and the associated costs to manage the facility.